venice1200/SSD1322_for_Adafruit_GFX/README.md

 Tested with the **SPI** Interface and an **ESP32** (TTGO T8 v1.7.1).

-Working/Tested functions
+Working/Tested functions:
  * begin
+ * display
+ * clearDisplay
+ * setContrast
  * setRotation
- * clearDisplay
  * drawBitmap
- * display
- * setContrast
- * clearDisplay
  * drawXBitmap
  * draw4bppBitmap

 The Library Command `drawGrayscaleBitmap` is not usable for an SSD1322 OLED as they are for 8-Bit Displays.